Dear Parents and Carers,

-Welcome back and happy new year!
-We hope you and your children had an enjoyable holiday.
-Please find below information about this term and what the children in Year 3 will learn.
+Welcome back!
+We hope you and your children had an enjoyable half term break.
+Please find below information about this term.

-Children will continue to be given a list of spellings in their reading records each week.
-They should practise spelling these words at home.
+The children will continue to be given a list of spellings in their reading records each week.
+They should practise spellings these words at home.
 They will then be tested on these spellings through dictations in class.

 The children receive a guided reading book from their class teacher once a week.
 This book is read as a group and will be changed by the class teacher.
 Please ensure that your child’s guided reading book and reading record is in their book bag every day.
-The children should also take a book home to read from the class library.
-Please make sure all books are returned to school.
+The children will also be given the opportunity to take a book home to read from the class library.

 The children will continue to develop their knowledge of times tables and we will focus on the 3, 4 and 8 times tables.
 Times tables are key facts to learn and any extra practise at home is very helpful.

 This term, year 3 will be learning about light.
 They will learn that they need light in order to see things and that dark is the absence of light.
 They will explore light using mirrors to understand that light is reflected from surfaces.
 The children will investigate shadows, how they are formed and how the size of shadows can change.
 They will also learn that light from the sun can be dangerous and ways that they can protect their eyes.

 Year 3’s geography topic this term will be Food.
 They will learn about where a range of food types come from around the world and understand that fruit and vegetables naturally ripen at different times of year.
 The children will explore why so much food is wasted in the UK and why some people do not have enough to eat.
 They will identify impacts of food wastage and suggest ways to reduce food wastage, as well as thinking about what might make food production difficult.

 In RE, year 3 will be exploring the question of how the world began.
 They will learn about a range of different stories about creation and why these stories are seen as important in some faith traditions.